-Claim: The word 'cop' came from an acronym formed from the phrase "Constable on Patrol."
+Claim: The slang police term ‘cop’ derives from an acronym for the phrase ‘constable on patrol.’

 Origins: While there is something intrinsically pleasing to the notion of the familiar and widely-used word ‘cop’ having entered the language in unusual fashion, whatever we may want to believe, it just didn’t happen that way.